 New Zealand Certificate in Avalanche Risk Management (Level 5)

 This programme provides the first level of professional training available in this field, enabling participants to work in all sectors of the avalanche industry.
-Taught by the most experienced provider of avalanche education in New Zealand, you’ll study theory online before solidifying these concepts in a supportive group setting during the on-snow/classroom sessions that are part of your one-week block course.
+Taught by the most experienced provider of avalanche education in New Zealand, you’ll study theory online before solidifying these concepts in a supportive group setting on snow and in the classroom.

 Domestic